stegenfeldt/www.teknoglot.se/source/_posts/install-linuxis21-rhes5.md

 And there you have it.
 Just remember to unmount it when you're done.

 I also almost never use the Hyper-V remote connection interface thingy since it will give you a GUI and the mouse just won't work.
 If you haven't configured a network card yet though, you could connect through Hyper-V and hit _Ctrl+Alt+F1_ to get a command prompt.
-Unfortunatly cut/paste don't work here, but you could run _system-configuration-network_, assign an IP-address and then connect with an SSH client.
-I prefer PuTTY to a degree that I usually install the ported version on my Linux desktops aswell.
+Unfortunatly cut/paste don't work here, but you could run `system-configuration-network`, assign an IP-address and then connect with an SSH client.
+I prefer PuTTY to a degree that I usually install the ported version on my Linux desktops as well.

 And I never logon using root.
 People should know this, but it should be stressed anyway.
-Always logon as regular user and _su_ or _sudo_ when needed.
+Always logon as regular user and `su` or `sudo` when needed.
 I can't understand why RHES has root-login enabled by default in the SSH-server config.

 Good luck!